 - Study: Most Plastics Leach Hormone-Like Chemicals, NPR, Mar 2011

 - Even BPA-Free Plastic Not Always Safe, NBC Discovery News, Jul 2011

 - Most Plastic Products Release Estrogenic Chemicals: A Potential Health Problem That Can Be Solved, Environmental Health Perspectives, Jul 2011 (study funded by a grant from the NIH)

 Mother Jones recently published a very detailed article on the topic:

 Prior to 2009, BPA was widely used in many hard plastics, including polycarbonate baby bottles and sippy cups, to make them hard and clear.
 Now it is known that polycarbonate breaks down over time with typical use such as repetitive heating and cleaning in the dishwasher.
 Not surprisingly, BPA-tainted liquid, formula, milk, and other food and beverages is an end result.

 FDA Bans BPA, But Still Says It's Safe.
 Huh!?!

-The 2012 ban on BPA was reported by the NY Times as rooted in requests for regulation by the plastic industry, " the F.D.A. said that its decision was a response to a request by the American Chemistry Council, the chemical industry's main trade association."
+The 2012 ban on BPA was reported by the NY Times as rooted in requests for regulation of the plastic industry, "…the F.D.A. said that its decision was a response to a request by the American Chemistry Council, the chemical industry's main trade association."